Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Methods

 where $\sigma$ is the width of the distribution, $M_\mathrm{c}$ is the characteristic mass, and $A$ is an arbitrary normalization \citep{Tumlinson06}, whose values are also listed in Table \ref{table:fixed_params}.

 Each SED available in BPASS is organized into a specific IMF, metallicity, stellar age, and stellar population -- binary or non-binary.
 Available absolute stellar metallicities in BPASS are 0.00001, 0.0001, 0.001, 0.002, 0.003, 0.004, 0.006, 0.008, 0.01, 0.014, 0.02, 0.03, and 0.04, where the stellar ages range from $10^{6-11}$~yr in increments of 0.1 dex.
 Since the Yggdrasil spectra assume a fixed metallicity, they are organized only by stellar age.
 All BPASS spectra are calculated between $10^{-3}$\,--\,10 $\mu$m, and all Yggdrasil spectra are calculated between 0.0091 -- 9~$\mu$m.
-The stellar spectra are chosen by taking the age and metallicity of each SSP and selecting the nearest available neighbor in the database for the appropriate IMF and stellar population model.
+The stellar spectra for each burst of star formation are chosen by taking the age and metallicity of each SSP and selecting the nearest available neighbor in the database for the appropriate IMF and stellar population model.
+The total stellar SED is the sum of the SEDs from the individual SSPs that form every 5 Myr, starting when M$_{\mathrm{Halo}}$ = 10$^{\mathrm{7}} \Ms$ and ending at the observed redshift.